 Students must complete 121 credit hours to graduate with the B.S. in Health Systems Management.
 Coursework includes the freshman seminar, university Core, Health Systems Management core courses, electives and an internship.
-The program is designed so that students may minor in areas such as marketing, bioinformatics or other related areas.
+Program design allows students to minor in areas such as international studies, marketing, bioethics or other related areas.

 Health Systems Management Courses